 A Product Manager interview, at its core, is a conversation that allows the interviewer to get to know you.
 There is so much to you than just a resume, a LinkedIn profile, or a few sentences to sum up your career.
 This is why you’ll likely be asked “tell me about yourself”, along with other behavioral and personal questions.
 How can you keep the job interview dialogue from becoming an interrogation instead?
 Here’s how to keep the conversation going and make the interview a success.

 Interview Dialogue: Icebreaker Questions

-The challenge for hiring managers is that there are no classes or training on how to actually hire people for specific roles.
-If you are interviewing with a company right now as a Product Manager, there is only one of two reasons:
+The challenge for Hiring Managers is that there are no classes or training on how to actually hire people for specific roles.
+If you are interviewing with a company right now as a Product Manager, there are only one of two reasons:

 - You are there to solve a problem they cannot solve.

 - You are solving a problem they do not have the time to solve because if they did; they would have solved it already.

 Use interview dialogue to find out what it is the company needs from you, and then show them how you can provide it.

 Product Management is one of those jobs where you do not get told what to do.
 It’s like being your own business owner in that way.
 From day 1, you tell other people what to do.
 This is why you want to take initiative, starting with the job interview.
 Open up the interview dialogue by being the first person to fire off a question.
 Do not wait for them to ask you behavioral questions.

 Ask the first question, “What is it about my background that stood out to you?”